 Rockwool is a common substrate for even the most casual of home growers, but it comes at an environmental cost.
 Labor intensive to make and unable to be recycled, each rockwool mat or plug will spend millennia in landfill.
 How can we replace rockwool in a way that’s both eco friendly and affordable?
+If these cheap alternatives don’t work for you check out our full growing medium guide for other hydroponic options.

 What’s Rockwool made from?